Homomorphisms of (n,m)-graphs with respect to generalised switch: Homomorphisms of -graphs and generalized switch

 \section{Homomorphisms of $(n,m)$-graphs and generalized switch}

-Throughout this article, we will follow the standard graph theoretic, algebraic and category theory notions from West~\cite{west2001introduction}, Artin~\cite{Artin:1998}, and Jacobson~\cite{jacobson2012basic}, respectively.
+Throughout this article, we follow the standard graph theoretic, algebraic and category theory notions from West~\cite{west2001introduction}, Artin~\cite{Artin:1998}, and Jacobson~\cite{jacobson2012basic}, respectively.

-An \textit{$(n,m)$-graph} $G$ is a graph with vertex set $V(G)$, arc set $A(G)$ and edge set $E(G)$, where each arc is colored with one of the $n$ colors from $\{2, 4, \cdots, 2n\}$ and each edge is colored with one of the $m$ colors from $\{2n+1, 2n+2, \cdots, 2n+m\}$.
-In particular, if there is an arc of color $i$ from $u$ to $v$, we say that $v$ is an $i$-neighbor of $u$, or equivalently, $u$ is an $i-1$-neighbor of $v$.
+An \textit{$(n,m)$-graph} $G$ is a graph with vertex set $V(G)$, arc set $A(G)$ and edge set $E(G)$, where each arc is colored with one of the $n$ colors from $\{2, 4, \ldots, 2n\}$ and each edge is colored with one of the $m$ colors from $\{2n+1, 2n+2, \ldots, 2n+m\}$.
+See Figure~\ref{Fig: (n,m)-graph}(a) for an example of a $(2,2)$-graph.
+In particular, if there is an arc of color $i$ from $u$ to $v$, we, equivalently, view it as a \textit{reverse arc} from $v$ to $u$ of color $(i-1)$.
+In this scenario, we say that $v$ is an $i$-neighbor of $u$, or equivalently, $u$ is an $(i-1)$-neighbor of $v$.
 Furthermore, if there is an edge of color $j$ between $u$ and $v$, then we say that $u$ (resp., $v$) is a $j$-neighbor of $v$ (resp., $u$).
+Figure~\ref{Fig: (n,m)-graph}(b) depicts all possible types of adjacencies of the vertex $u$ in a $(2,2)$-graph.
 For convenience, we use the following convention throughout this article: if $u$ is an $i$-neighbor of $v$, then we say $v$ is an $\overline{i}$-neighbor of $u$.
-In particular, it is worth noting that, $\overline{\overline{i}} = i$.
+In particular, $\overline{\overline{i}} = i$.